yeganesoltani/OSLab-Homeworks/OS-11/README.md

 echo for print

-first you choose your item after enter your numbers at last you see the result
+first you choose your item after enter your numbers at last you will see the result